 Among several infectious diseases leishmaniasis is widely popular among various experimental model to understand the generation, maintenance and cause of immune responses failure underlying resistance and susceptibility to infection.
-It is the major infectious disease having a wide range of clinical manifestations that includes cutaneous, mucocutaneous and visceral forms38.
+It is the major infectious disease having a wide range of clinical manifestations that includes cutaneous, mucocutaneous and visceral forms.
 The clinical outcomes of Leishmania infection depend on the type of infecting species involved and also on the host's immunological response.
 On experiments with experimental models it has been seen that the most significant role among various immune cell are played by the CD4+ T helper cell which demonstrates that strong IFN-γ production, interleukin (IL)-2 and IL-12 responses is associated with cure of the disease and supports Th1 immune type of immune response that dominates over classical Th2 cytokines or IL-10 response39, 40.

 On infection, high production of antibody takes place with low production of cell mediated immune response.
 The two main type of immune response during the infection i.e. T-Helper type 1 and T-Helper type 2 comes into play simultaneously which is mainly governed by the secretion of type of cytokines on infection.
-Th 1 type of response i.e. the production of IL-2, TNF-alpha, IFN- γ , IL-12 mainly helps in the depletion of the disease whereas the Th2 type of cytokine secretion i.e. Il-4, IL-5, IL-10, IL-13 led to the development of disease or helps in survival of parasite in the host41.
-Several experiments have supported the role of these cytokines, such as the role of IFN-γ in depletion of disease was established by working with IFN-γ knockout (KO) mice42.
-In the similar way, the role of other cytokines such as IL-4, IL-13, IL-10 that are responsible for the persistence of the leishmanial infection was expimentally proved by using IL-4 KO BALB/c mice, IL-10 KO mice or IL-4/IL-10 KO mice, IL-4/IL-13 KO BALB/c mice43.
-Finally, production of IFN-γ leads to intracellular death of amastigotes through a common effector mechanism.
+Th 1 type of response i.e. the production of IL-2, TNF-alpha, IFN- $\gamma$ , IL-12 mainly helps in the depletion of the disease whereas the Th2 type of cytokine secretion i.e. Il-4, IL-5, IL-10, IL-13 led to the development of disease or helps in survival of parasite in the host.
+Several experiments have persistence of the leishmanial infection was expimentally proved by using IL-4 KO BALB/c mice, IL-10 KO mice or IL-4/IL-10 KO mice, IL-4/IL-13 KO BALB/c mice.
+Finally, production of IFN- $\gamma$ leads to intracellular death of amastigotes through a common effector mechanism.
 Macrophage activation is associated with induction of nitric oxide (NO) synthase, which in turn leads to NO-mediated killing.
-Tumour necrosis factor (TNF)-α is a co-factor with NO44.
+Tumour necrosis factor (TNF)- $\alpha$ is a co-factor with NO.